ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### appended

-TODO: should the name be appended, updated or ammended?
+TODO: should the name be appended, updated or amended?

 A signed or encrypted vCon cannot be modified without invalidating it.
 In these cases, to allow for adding of additional information a new vCon instance version MUST be created.
 The prior vCon instance version is referenced by the [Appended Object](#appended-object).
-The vCon with appended or ammended data contains all of the data that is in the referenced vCon with the exception of data that is ammended.
+The vCon with appended or amended data contains all of the data that is in the referenced vCon with the exception of data that is amended.
-That is to say that the newer version of the vCon is a deep copy of the prior version with the ammended and additional data added to it.
+That is to say that the newer version of the vCon is a deep copy of the prior version with the amended and additional data added to it.

 The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, and MAY include the url and content_hash parameters (see [Externally Referenced Files](#externally-referenced-files)).